logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/engine-class-methods/reportcatchup/_index.md

 ## Parameters

-There are no parameters for this function.
+There are no parameters for this function.;

 ## Return Value

-Return *1* if the call is successful; otherwise,*0*.
-If unsuccessful, the diagnostic functions can be used to get more details.
+Return 1 if the call is successful; otherwise, 0.If unsuccessful, the diagnostic functions can be used to get more details.

 ## Notes